 Specifically, for landowners, the contracting of local services has provided casual work in preparing sump sites before drilling, fencing of sumps and rehabilitation works inside landowner properties.
-We have also drilled water bores for the landowners during drought stricken times.
+Previously Emmerson has drilled water bores for the landowners during times of drought.